13 Best Wetsuits for Kayaking (August 2026) Tested in Cold Water

 Getting the Right Fit

-- Snug (not tight) around wrists and ankles
+- Snug (not tight) at wrists and ankles

 Zipper Types Explained